 First, you’ll first need to be a MoneyLion Credit Builder Plus member in order to get a credit builder loan through MoneyLion.
 Good credit is not required!
 You can join from the comfort of your office or on your smartphone screen.

 One of the benefits of getting your loan through MoneyLion is that you can take advantage of instant approvals and funding.
-As soon as you become a MoneyLion Credit Builder Plus member, you’ll be instantly approved for a $500 5.99% APR loan and 0% APR Instacash cash advances.
+As soon as you become a MoneyLion Credit Builder Plus member, you’ll be instantly approved for a loan up to $1,000 and 0% APR Instacash cash advances.

 Pay Your Monthly Installments